-Vintage Portugal
+Sail the Douro River and Discover Vintage Portugal

 The three-deck, 262ft Miguel Torga (he was a Portuguese poet and not, as I had assumed, an explorer) accommodates 132 passengers in 66 double cabins.
 Fitted out in light wood, these are all comfortable and stylishly modern, with power showers and flat-screen TVs that retract into the ceiling.
 The large double beds (easily converted into substantial twins) face the tall windows, so you can recline with a full view of the passing scenery.
 It’s a nice touch, though of course it means the passing scenery has a full view of you too.

 While CroisiEurope may not be a well-known name in the UK, the company is a major player in the world’s river cruising market, operating 50 ships and hotel barges on three continents.
-Not only are Europe’s rivers fully served, with five vessels on the Douro alone, but the company offers exotic explorations of the Zambezi and the Mekong.
+Not only are Europe’s rivers fully served, with five vessels on the Douro river alone.
+The company offers exotic explorations of the Zambezi and the Mekong.

 So where has it been all my life?
-In France, mainly, and slowly expanding, according to Lucas Schmitter, grandson of the fi rm’s founder and now its commercial director.
+In France, mainly, and slowly expanding, according to Lucas Schmitter, grandson of the firm’s founder and now its commercial director.
 Based in Strasbourg, CroisiEurope welcomes 210,000 passengers a year, half of them French.
 The British contingent currently stands at a mere 15,000, but that’s something the company is determined to change.

 Just as I knew little of my hosts before this trip, I also had only the haziest notions of the Douro Valley.
 And I suspect I am not alone.
-In the UK we are so enamoured of the fairytale turrets of the upper Rhine, the famous vineyards and Roman heritage of the Rhone, and the glorious cities of the Danube, that we overlook the apparently modest Douro.
+In the UK we are so enamoured of the fairytale turrets of the upper Rhine, the famous vineyards and Roman heritage of the Rhone, and the glorious cities of the Danube, that we overlook the apparently modest Douro river.

 Well, we shouldn’t.
-While it may lack picture-postcard towns and castles, it has vineyards aplenty – all contributing to Portugal’s gift to the world – and other merits that those rival rivers just can’t match.
+While it may lack picture-postcard towns and castles, it has vineyards aplenty.
+All of which are contributing to Portugal’s gift to the world – and other merits that those rival rivers just can’t match.
 For much of its length – one long UNESCO world heritage site – the Douro flows through verdant gorges where forests of willow, birch and pine ascend to giddying peaks.
 And unlike the Rhine or the Rhone, the Douro is unspoiled by the clamour of roads and railways along its banks.

 Despite the five huge dams and locks that control the flow – and without which rapids, cataracts and waterfalls would make passage impossible – the Douro retains the appearance of a river untamed by man.
 It is spectacularly beautiful.

 Miguel Torga offers eight-day cruises from Porto, at the mouth of the river, all the way up to Barca d’Alva on the Spanish border.
 Sadly, I had time only to reach Segua, barely half the length, but that was quite enough to leave me smitten.
 On the second morning, we awoke to a thick mist, great clinging curtains of the stuff, through which nothing could be seen but the ripples spreading out from the bow over the placid water.
 But within the hour, the warming sun had driven away the last wisps of fog to reveal a green vision of quiet perfection.

-Note: Editor’s Note: This post was originally published in August 2017 and has been updated for accuracy and comprehensiveness.